 - Fast loading times on mobile connections

-Businesses with mobile-optimized listings often receive preferential treatment in search results, especially for users on mobile devices.
+Businesses with mobile-optimized listings often get better treatment in results, especially for users on phones.

 Did you know?
 Some directory platforms now test how listings appear on different device types and screen sizes as part of their quality evaluation.
 Listings that provide a poor experience on smaller screens may be ranked lower in mobile search results.

-Mobile-first directory platforms place increased emphasis on location services:
+Mobile-first directory platforms put more weight on location services:

 - Proximity-based ranking: Prioritizing nearby businesses for mobile users